foundriesio/docs/source/rtos/workflow.rst

 See the `Repo command reference
 <https://source.android.com/source/using-repo>`_ for more details.
-However, note that because **RTOS MicroPlatform does not use Gerrit** as a Git repository server, repo commands which expect a Gerrit server are not applicable to a RTOS MicroPlatform installation.
+However, note that because the **RTOS MicroPlatform does not use Gerrit** as a Git repository server, repo commands which expect a Gerrit server are not applicable to an RTOS MicroPlatform installation.
 For example, instead of using ``repo upload``, use ``git push``.

 You can also run ``repo help <command>`` to get usage for each repo